Skip to footer content

 Code Updates

-• Install IronPdf package: dotnet add package IronPdf
+• Install IronPDF package: dotnet add package IronPdf

-• Replace raw printing with pdf.Print()
+• Replace create-then-RawPrint pipelines with ChromePdfRenderer plus pdf.Print()

 • Add license initialization at application startup